 Note from Day Undefined:

 Lisa compared four different models of can openers - two manual and two electric.
-Her favorite ended up being this electric can opener, because it was easier for her to use.
+Her favorite ended up being the Bestday electric can opener, because it was easier for her to use.
 But as we always say, what works for one person might not be right for another.
-Check out our can opener blog to weigh the pros and cons - and accessibility - of some different types.
+For a comparison, check out our "Tech-It-Out: Can Openers" blog post.

 Where you can find this product: